 When I was building my business while working full-time, social media was my best friend and it is still high on my list.
 But at some point I realized I was using social media to hide out from making real connections.
 I got distracted by the lure of bigger numbers.
 It might feel good that you have 500 or 1,000 fans on Facebook, but if you aren’t cultivating relationships with your fans by having a great follow up system in place, you are wasting your time.
 What good is it to have fans, followers, and likes, but never get any sales.

 One of my Brilliant Business Girlfriends, Melinda Emerson, gave me an amazing insight into what people really invest in.
 Content, visibility, and connections are vital elements to growing your practice.
-But the biggest asset you offer your VIPs is access.
+But the biggest asset you offer is access.
 Access to your products and programs is one aspect of this, but even more important is access to you.
 The key is to be strategic about where you are visible, where your content is shared, and the connections you have.
 Don’t confuse popularity with strategic visibility and profitable access.
 Spending your time at offline and online events just so you can feel good about being seen is a distraction you don’t need.

 Just because you have a brand, know how to add post to your blog and social media, and know how to give a riveting 30-second elevator pitch – that does not mean your marketing is effective.
 The difference between marketing and pseudo-marketing comes down to three things: strategy, measurement, and results.
-If you believe that you are marketing effectively but you are unclear about your target audience, don’t have a solid sales funnel with well-designed offers, or don’t have a marketing + sales process in place, you are lying to yourself and your bank account knows it.
+If you believe that you are marketing effectively but you are unclear about your target audience, don’t have a solid sales path with well-designed offers, or don’t have a marketing + sales process in place, you are lying to yourself and your bank account knows it.
 Your unwillingness to make having a sales funnel + marketing strategy a priority is a major indicator that you aren’t fully committed to making more money in your coaching or consulting practice.

 Don’t get me wrong – I love reading, learning and teaching.
 And I encourage my clients to make time for professional development as well.
 But there’s a difference in investing wisely in developing professionally and mistakenly believing that one more class or certification will be the magic pill that gives you the confidence you need.
 That, my dear is another load of crap!
 Yes there are some businesses that require training and certification, and in those cases you need to follow the guidelines.
 I also see so many coaches. consultants, and holistic practitioners that hide behind the false logic that they need one more class.
-Or they invest in the wrong kind of learning.
-If you need more money and are struggling to get clients, you don’t need an MBA or a 16-master class on releasing your fears.
-You need to take a class or work with a mentor who can help you up your marketing and sales skills.

 Tai Goodwin on a mission to help 10,000 women entrepreneurs create more joy and wealth in their life and business.
 She's the CEO of Aligned + Bankable and creator of the Bankable Brilliance Course.
 An intuitive business growth strategist and teacher, her specialty is helping clients create bankable business models that allow them to increase their impact and income without burning out.
 Tai is a former corporate trainer with a master's degree in instructional design and over 20 years of experience designing course, training programs, and certifications.
 She is also the author of Girlfriend, It's Your Time and founder of Brilliant Business Girlfriends.